Student Story Slam 2022: Silver Linings

 - The body of the email should contain the student’s name and age, the title of the story, the full name of the school, and the name, email and phone number of the teacher contact.

-Finalists will be chosen and informed by mid October.
+Finalists will be chosen and informed by the beginning of March 2022.
 Feedback will be sent to all the storytellers who enter.

 We hope that finalists will perform in late November at the Jockey Club Studio Theatre at The Fringe Club.
 You can purchase tickets as soon as they go on sale.
-If a live show cannot happen we will refund tickets and the show will be podcastsed at a later date.
+If a live show cannot happen we will refund tickets and the show will be podcasted at a later date.

 If you have any questions, contact us at firstname.lastname@example.org.